DavidOsipov/vision-ui/docs/security-kit.md

 ### `shouldExecuteThrottledAsync(probability: number): Promise<boolean>`

 Asynchronously determines if an action should execute based on a given probability.
-Useful for secure, probabilistic sampling or feature throttling.

 - **`probability`**: A number between 0 and 1.
 - **Returns**: A `Promise` that resolves with `true` or `false`.
 - **Throws**: `InvalidParameterError`, `CryptoUnavailableError`.

 **Example:**
 ```javascript
 import { shouldExecuteThrottledAsync } from "security-kit";